-Gerson: Republicans have ceded the ground on faith
+Gerson: Republicans cede the ground on faith

 WASHINGTON – With Thomas Hobbes now firmly in charge of Republican messaging — the world is a dark, Darwinian bloodbath, unless we turn over power to a strong ruler who will protect us — Hillary Clinton has a number of rhetorical and ideological gaps she can fill in Philadelphia.